ayoub-esc/tesan-project/README.md

  ## Whats Missing?

  The main thing that is missing from this code base is the code needed to train and create the various baseline models.
-The code also needs a testing mode to be able to test the models on a seperate test set instead of relying on training metrics.
+A few of the more basic baseline models (CBOW and Skip-gram) can be tested via the provided .vect files.